Learn how to draw a great looking Falling Leaves with easy, step-by-step drawing instructions, and video tutorial.

 Step by Step Instructions for Drawing Falling Leaves

-How to Draw a Great Looking Falling Leaves for Kids, Beginners, and Adults - Step 1
+How to Draw a Great Looking Falling Leaves for Kids and Beginners - Step 1

 1. Begin by drawing the trunk of the tree.
 Use two long, straight lines to craft the basic outline.
 Notice that the tree is not straight, but bent in the wind.
 Use several short lines that meet in jagged points to enclose the roots at the bottom of the tree.
 Then, use two "V" shaped lines of different sizes to indicate the forked branches at the top of the tree.